 chana dal cooked with spices and herbs

 Chana Dal Recipe (Bengal Gram Dal)

-By Swasthi on March 5, 2023, Comments, Jump to Recipe
+By Swasthi on February 16, 2024, Comments, Jump to Recipe

 Chana Dal served with rice is a healthy, hearty and satisfying meal that you will love any time.
 It is naturally vegan and gluten-free!!
 This recipe makes a delicious, spicy and protein-packed Chana Dal dish that will soon be your family favorite.
 Indians eat lentils almost daily in some or the other form.
 This Chana Dal recipe is yet another way of enjoying lentils with minimum effort.

-Make it on the stovetop using a traditional pressure cooker or a heavy bottom sauce pan or in the instant pot.
-I have shared the instructions for all the methods.
+chana dal cooked with spices and herbs